 Fast Growing Black Cherry Trees

-Fast growing Black Cherry trees help tree plantation owners earn profits in half the time.
-Typically, tree farmers must wait several decades before harvesting Black Cherry trees for timber.
-Our tall Black Cherry tree seedlings can cut harvest time in half with the right growing conditions.
+Fast growing Black Cherry trees can earn tree plantation owners profits in half the time.
+Typically, tree farmers can wait several decades before harvesting Black Cherry trees for timber.
+Given the right soil conditions, climate, water supply and culling techniques, a 20 feet tall Black Cherry tree seedling can be ready for harvest just 20 years after transplant.

-Tree caliper diameters are at minimum 1” to ensure transplant survivability.
+Tree caliper diameters are a minimum of 1” to ensure transplant survivability.
 Black Cherry tree seedlings range from a height of 10 to 20 feet depending on the number of growing cycles.
-Seedlings are shipped clear of branches; easily transplanted using a PTO driven posthole auger.
+Seedlings are shipped clear of branches and easily transplanted using a PTO driven posthole auger.

-Black Cherry Tree seedlings continue to grow fast in the field after transplant
+Black Cherry Tree seedlings grow even faster in field after transplant

-A Black Cherry tree plantation improves land holdings and creates monetary value
+A Black Cherry tree plantation improves land holdings and creates exponential monetary value

-A Black Cherry Timber asset can be sold or leveraged and used as collateral
+A Black Cherry Timber asset can be sold, leveraged or used as collateral

 Black Cherry Tall tree seedlings shorten time to harvest